-People come once to discover Harpers Ferry, and keep coming to relax at Lily Garden Bed & Breakfast and enjoy refreshing hikes and river activities.
+People come once to discover Harpers Ferry, WV, and keep coming to make reservations and relax at our lily pond at Lily Garden Bed & Breakfast and enjoy refreshing hikes and river activities.
 And who can blame them with so many exciting things to do so close by, you’re sure to find something you’ll like.

 Below you’ll find more information on hiking trails, discovering Loudoun County wineries, tubing on the Shenandoah River, biking along the Potomac River, picnicking in the meadows, antiquing, visiting civil war museums, and more.
 Not sure which one you’d like?
-Ask us for suggestions on all the best things to do!
+When you’re in Bolivar, Bakerton, Sandy Hook, or Silver Grove, WV, contact us for suggestions on all the best things to do!

 Historic Sites & Trails